shinzo123/JavaScriptPracticeCRUD/README.md

 # This repository contains a HTML page with practice JavaScript applications.
+including a counter button and a To Do List.